Subscribe to Hail To You

 “In your opinion, how important should the following be as requirements for somebody seeking citizenship of your country?
 Specify for each requirement if you consider it as very important, rather important or not important: Having ancestors from my country.”
 Citizens … Continue reading

 Norwegians were asked “How important for citizenship — in your opinion — is having ancestors from this country?”
-Observations: See the Comments on Germany‘s results, as they apply to Norway too.
-The principal difference with Germany, as I see it, … Continue reading
+Observations: See the comments on Germany‘s results.
+They apply to Norway too.
+The principal difference with Germany, as I see it, is … Continue reading

 Continuing the investigation into attitudes about local-ancestry and citizenship… Thais were asked “How important for citizenship — in your opinion — is having ancestors from this country?”
 The pattern seen with China and South-Korea holds up: #1 — “Voelkisch” attitudes … Continue reading